Macil/deno_streaming_zip/README.md

 ## Limitations

-This library does not currently support reading or writing zip files with encryption.
+The cases where this library is useful are expected to be limited.
+This library is mostly released for educational purposes.

+This library reads zip files in a streaming fashion by iterating over local file headers instead of using the central directory, which means it's less efficient for reading zip files that you have random access to such as local files, and it does not handle zip files that have been appended to or created with the data descriptor option.

 This library's ability to create zip files is limited.
 This library is not right for writing zip files to disk unless the files are uncompressed or